kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 You need to be attentive and take note of important rules and policies.

 You need to continually improve your listening skills and how you phrase your answers to questions you are asked.
-If you say something that offended a customers always ask yourself how you can say the exact same thing without getting the same response.
+If you say something that offended a customers always ask yourself how you can say the exact same thing without getting the same negative response.

 Here are common questions that Interviewers usually ask new applicants.